Best Android Phone Under $100

 Conclusion

-You'll need to put up with the occasional ad, but Amazon's offer of a Moto G Play for under $100 is really hard to beat.
+You'll need to put up with the occasional ad, but Amazon's offer of a Moto E4 for under $100 is really hard to beat.

 Best overall

-The Amazon-exclusive Moto G Play is a $150 phone reduced to $100.
+The Amazon-exclusive Moto E4 is a $130 phone reduced to $100.
 The catch?
 You'll get ads and offers from the retail giant on your lock screen, which may or may not be a deal-breaker depending on how you like to use your phone.
-(We've got a good breakdown of what it means here).
+(We've got a good breakdown of what those ads look like).

 Otherwise, you're getting a decent entry-level Android phone for not a lot of money at all.
-The Moto G Play (a.k.a.
-Moto G4 Play) packs the same soft-touch polycarbonate body as its big brother, the Moto G4, and runs a Snapdragon 410 processor, which has plenty of power to run Android 6.0 Marshmallow on a 5-inch 720p display.
-There's a reasonable 16GB of storage, expandable via microSD, and an 8-megapixel camera that handles the basics well.
+The Moto E4 looks a lot like the Moto G5, but tones down some of the specs, offering a quad-core Snapdragon 425, 2GB of RAM, 16GB of storage, and an 8MP camera powering the 5-inch 720p display.
+It all runs Android 7.1.1 Nougat with some great Moto adds-ons.

 One more thing: It's unlocked, so you can use it on any carrier of your choice.
 And if you know where to look, there are some places on the Internet that'll help you take care of those pesky ads.